 After a Georgia DUI arrest, the document provided to you by the arresting officer that replaces your plastic driver’s license (the Form DDS-1205) does not clearly explain the critical need to ACT within 30 days.
 In fact, the document given to the driver (under both OLD and NEW law) contains two different “time expiration” numbers, 30 days and 45 days.
 FORGET the 45 days and focus on the thirty days.
 THIS is your deadline for acting.

-DUI attorneys in Georgia who are DUI specialists know the laws on your GA license status after a Georgia DUI.
-The OLD rules (prior to July 1, 2017) gave fewer favorable options to protect and save your ability to drive, especially for a refusal under the GA implied consent law.
-Under NEW rules, for all arrests July 1, 2017 and after, the new driver’s license status in GA is more predictable and new options exist for the person with a first offense DUI (in the past 5 years).
+DUI attorneys in Georgia who are DUI specialists know the laws on your GA license number status after a Georgia DUI.
+The OLD rules (that were in force prior to July 1, 2017) gave all drivers fewer favorable options to protect and save your ability to drive.
+For a refusal to submit to blood alcohol level BAC testing, under the Georgia implied consent law, drivers facing DUI GA charges were caught in a Catch 22 situation, to be able to continue driving.

 Similarly, waiving your DDS GA appeal rights and applying for the interlock device puts you on a path to comply with the laws surrounding ignition interlock, or be totally suspended from driving.
 No option exists to then seek a GA DDS appeal.

 Like finding and using one of the top doctors in America, the best DUI attorneys in each state are in HIGH DEMAND.
 A DUI defense lawyer with high attorney ratings will charge more if you decide to hire a top Atlanta DUI attorney to fight for you.

 Our DUI law firm can also provide insight about your arresting officer, in most DUI Georgia cases.
-This comes from vast prior experience plus a strong network of drunk driving lawyers across Georgia.
+This comes from vast prior experience, plus from a strong network of drunk driving lawyers across Georgia.